Menu:

 24 Berwick Street, London, W1

-UPDATE: N's comment: Just in from a burrito from the all new Mexicali on Berwick (ex-Beach Burrito Co.).
+N's comment: Just in from a burrito from the all new Mexicali on Berwick (ex-Beach Burrito Co.).
 I have to be honest, I found the burrito not a patch on what it was beforehand - smaller, way less tasty and I found myself hungry afterwards.
 The pico was hardly there and in truth it was just a very bland burrito.
 Beach Burrito made a mean burrito so I can't understand how it has changed so much.
 Had a similar experience at the restaurant in Notting Hill.
 Still an okay burrito compared to many of the rest but it just seems to have lost something along the way.
 Hopefully they'll sort it out soon - a couple of other readers have mailed in with similar experiences.

 MexiFresh (delivery/takeout) - SW London - see site for details